Prag8855/aab/content/guides/permanent-residence.md

 Officially, there is no pension or language requirement, but the *Ausländerbehörde* might still ask for it.[^39]

-**If it's written "§21 Abs.
-5"**, you must wait 5 years like everybody else.
+If it says "§21 Abs.
+5", you must wait 5 years like everybody else.
 See the [requirements for everybody else](#everybody-else).

 ### If you live with a German citizen

-If you live with a spouse, parent or child who is a German citizen, you can get permanent residence in 3 years.
-You can also [become a German citizen](#citizenship) after 3 years.
+If you are the spouse, parent or child of a German citizen, you can become a permanent resident in 3 years.
+You can also [become a German citizen](#citizenship) in 3 years.

 To become a permanent resident, you must...[^27]